cycloid-community-catalog/onboarding-stacks-europe/stack-postgresql/README.md

 ## Overview

 This automation creates and manages PostgreSQL database deployments with the following features:
-- Multi-cloud support (AWS RDS for PostgreSQL, Azure Database for PostgreSQL)
+- Multi-cloud support (AWS RDS for PostgreSQL, Azure Database for PostgreSQL, GCP Cloud SQL for PostgreSQL)
 - Automated database provisioning and configuration
 - Secure credential management
 - Backup and retention policies